 You’ve heard Denver be referred to as the “Mile High City”, but did you know that it is exactly one mile above sea level?
 You were today years old when you found that out, huh?
-Aside from being at an elevation that makes water take longer to boil, Denver is a modern, hip city that welcomes roughly 30 million visitors per year.
+Aside from being at an elevation that makes water take longer to boil, Denver is a modern, hip city that welcomes roughly 30 million visitors per year and is constantly on the “Most Moved To” lists.
+Thinking about adding to those numbers yourself?
+Be sure read up on a Moving To Denver city guide and find your favorite neighborhood.
 And while Colorado is synonymous with winter sports, Denver has lots of summer and year-round activities to keep you busy and entertained.

 Go Ahead, Play Tourist – ParkMobile Has Your Denver Parking Covered